luidev0/luidev0/README.md

 💻Software Engineer & Web Developer
 ---------------------------------

-Studied Software Engineering and got into the marvelous world of Web Developement aiming to become a Fullstack Dev.
-Solid bases on HTML, CSS and JS and programming languages like Python and Java.
-Learning libraries and Data bases like React, MongoDB and Mysql.
+Bachelor in Software Engineering and got into the wizardly world of Web Developement aiming to become a Fullstack Developer.
+Solid bases on UI/UX and JavaScript.
+Working with frameworks such as NextJS.
+Oh!
+I almost forget that I'm looking to learn Data Science and Python.
 I'm a big nerd of rol playing, JRPG or tactics games.
 Wouldn't mind sharing my knowledge with y'all!

 ###